 If after discussing the different organizations and different kinds of autism service dogs, a family feels Good Dog! is the right organization for them, they may fill out an application.
 The Board of Directors will review the application and determine if the family is a good fit for our organization.
 The family must also provide 3 references.
 When convenient, a home visit may also be part of the application process.
 There is a $30 application fee.

 How much does it cost to change a life?
 Good Dog! needs to raise between 26-30,000 to raise, care and train each dog as well as educate and support each family.
 Currently we add 8-10 new teams to the Good Dog! family each year as well as support 32 active Good Dog! teams.
 That means we must raise up to $300,000 each year.
 The significant majority of funds raised by Good Dog! come from individual donors, we also receive support from businesses, foundations and community groups.
-In addition, families accepted into our program are required to help fund raise for their dog.
+In addition, families accepted into our program are required to raise $16,000 for their dog.
 We have seen that the love and support that families receive through fundraising can be a healing process in itself.
 We offer fundraising tools to make it easy for families to participate as well as an official fundraising website where families can participate as a peer-to-peer fundraiser.

 Each family is responsible for their travel and accommodations for Team Training week.

 Our wait list is always changing based on many variables.
 Please inquire for current wait times during your free-chat.